tiby312/dinotree_alg/readme.md

 # think about it like a sponge. the lower you go into the tree, the more stable the calculates get

-# Some this about this api I haven't tested:
-	talk about exception being thrown inside of closure talk about what happens if T is zero sized or is a dst???